surmwill/recycler_unity/README.md

 ```
 public void RecalculateContentEntrySize(RecyclerScrollRectEntry<TEntryData, TKeyEntryData> entry, FixEntries fixEntries)
 ```
 Called by entries to alert the Recyler of their size change.
-See [RecyclerScrollRectEntry.RecalculateDimensions]()
+See [`RecyclerScrollRectEntry.RecalculateDimensions`](https://github.com/surmwill/recycler_unity/blob/master/README.md#recalculatedimensions).
+This should never need to be called directly.

 - `entry:` the entry with an updated size
 - `fixEntries:` as the RectTransform grows or shrinks other entries will get pushed away, or pulled in to the empty space.
 This defines how and what entries will move.